-University of Gloucestershire students and staff can travel on the 94U and all other Stagecoach services in Cheltenham and Gloucester (except N94, which is £2 per journey) for just £1 per journey.
-If you live further afield, a journey on any other Stagecoach West service will cost just £1.20.
+University of Gloucestershire students and staff can travel on the 94U and all other Stagecoach services in Cheltenham and Gloucester, and other Stagecoach West services (except N94, which is £3 per journey) for just £1.20 per journey.

-To save even more, get an unlimited travel Unirider ticker.
+To save even more, get an unlimited travel Unirider ticket.
 Weekly and 28-day tickets can be bought from your bus driver.
-28-day and academic year tickets can be bought online at www.buymyunirider.com.
+28-day tickets can also be bought online at www.buymyunirider.com.

 The intersite bus service operates between campuses during term time and it’s a great way of getting to and from campuses and halls of residence, not to mention into the centre of Cheltenham or Gloucester.
 There is a service operating between Cheltenham and Gloucester during the holidays.